Leo Craig examines the technologies that are making cutting data centre carbon footprint a reality.

-In the past, balancing energy efficiency with the provision of a reliable, mission critical service has been a real challenge for data centre managers.
+In the past, balancing energy efficiency with the provision of a reliable, mission-critical service has been a real challenge for data centre managers.

-Where UPS technology has established benefits in terms of power quality, business continuity and guarantee of power supply, in the future its role as a form of energy storage will become increasingly critical.
+Where UPS technology has established benefits in terms of power quality, business continuity and guarantee of the power supply, in the future its role as a form of energy storage will become increasingly critical.

 More and more data centres are also taking up ‘triad’ or ‘smart’ contracts with Distribution Network Operators (DNOs) which means that when demand from the grid is high, instead of cutting power from a facility without warning, the data centre receives a request from the DNO to remove itself from the grid and use generators instead to support the data centre.

 It is still essential that the UPS operating in ‘online operation’ mode supports the critical loads to continue to protect against the increasing micro breaks and spikes caused by increased grid switching due to our greater reliance on renewable energy sources such as wind and solar.